rupansh/BullyBot/README.md

   A Telegram Bot that bullies people on telegram

 - **Can I use this?**
   Yes.
-Just enter the API Token that bot father gave you in TOKEN variable with double quotes, Replace TELEGRAM_ID with the ID of person you want to bully!
-(To bully with username, change user.id to user.username and remove int(), enter the person's username in Double quotes
+Just enter the API Token that bot father gave you in TOKEN variable with double quotes, append the userid of the person in the bullysubject list!
+(To bully with username, change user.id to user.username and append the username to bullysubject instead

 - **Credits**
   me